maia-sdr/maia-sdr/README.md

 For each pull request, a firmware image is also built.
 The bot adds a comment to the pull request with a link to the firmware when it is ready.

-Note that the process for building firmware images with Github actions is currently experimental and that the FPGA image is not built, because it is not possible to run Vivado in a Github-hosted runner.
-The actions system will take the latest XSA file published as an asset in a maia-sdr release.
-This may or may not work with the current state of the `main` branch or a particular pull request.
-The main goal of this system is to allow people to preview and test new features before they make it into stable releases.

 ## Support